avansinformatica/I1.1-Programmeren-Lesmateriaal/_includes/week07/03-Static-and-non-static.md

 ### 3.2 Non-Static

 Non-static methods and variables are related to objects.
 The object variables, or attributes, are defined at the beginning of the class.
 When an object is created with the `new` operator, we allocate storage space for all its object variables.
 The variable values are personal of the object, which means that every object receives personal variable values.
-Let us focus again on the class Person, which has the object variable `name` and `money`.
+Let us focus again on the class `Person`, which has the object variable `name` and `money`.

 ```java
 public class Person {